B2Y4N/online-radio-app/README.md

 # Online Radio App
-Final Year Project for "Online Radio App Using Socket Programming"
+Final Year Project for "Online Radio App Using Socket Programming" by Bryan Chew Zen Ik from UTAR

 A simple WebRTC video and audio radio room with signaling server made using Python's Flask framework.